1. When the potential resident wants to apply for residency at Bayview, they must:

 • Obtain a physician history and physical (form from Bayview)

-2. When the resident is serious about residing at Bayview, the Wellness Coordinator will complete a Mini mental assessment.
+2. When the resident is serious about residing at Bayview, the Manager will complete a Mini mental assessment.
 If it is less than 25 the resident may not meet the Criteria for Admission.

-3. The Manager and team will review the application and make a decision based on the above whether the person is suitable for admission to Bayview.
+3. The Manager will review the application and make a decision based on the above whether the person is suitable for admission to Bayview.